pwm/nixkell/README.md

 To add dependencies just put them into `package.yaml` as usual and direnv will rebuild automatically.

 Side note: So why are we using cabal instead of nix to build you might ask?
-Well, why not both? :) Nix builds are reproducible which is amazing for all the reasons detailed in the elevator pitch and are ideal for eg. your CI (for an example check `.githubworkflows/nix.yml/`).
+Well, why not both? :) Nix builds are reproducible which is amazing for all the reasons detailed in the elevator pitch and are ideal for your CI.
+As an example check `.github/workflows/nix.yml`.
 On the other hand nix builds are not incremental whilst cabal builds are.
 Thus, for local development, cabal leads to a nicer user experience as it will only rebuild what's necessary after a change.
 If you look in `nix/scripts.nix` you will see a few small scripts, one of which is `build`, a shorthand for `nix-build nix/release.nix` and another is `run` which is shorthand for `result/bin/my-project`.
 There are Nixkell's equivalent of `cabal build` and `cabal run my-project`, respectively.
 To build and run your project with nix:
 ```
 $ hpack && build && run
 ```